-Certain types of electric car charger can be connected to your solar PV system (for example some made by Zappi EV chargers).
-The electricity your solar panels produces firstly goes to run your home, then any excess will be diverted to charge your car.
+Certain types of electric car chargers can be connected to your solar PV system (for example some made by Zappi EV chargers).
+The electricity your solar panels produce firstly goes to run your home, then any excess will be diverted to charge your car.
 Only when your car is full would excess be diverted out to the grid.

 Electric car batteries are typically very large, so often can soak up a few days excess electricity even on a sunny summer's day.
 If you have an electric vehicle, and are at home most of the time, this can be a great use of excess electricity.

 Please note as yet you cannot use your electric car battery to run your house, this is a one-way system just to charge your car.

 The inverter is the brains of the operation.
 The solar panels and batteries both plug into the inverter, which controls the whole operation.

 The inverter will tell the battery to discharge if it detects that your house is going to import electricity from the grid.
 And, it will tell the battery to charge if it detects that your house is producing too much solar electricity and exporting.

 They tend to be approximately the size and shape of an old VHS video recorder or a desktop PC tower.

 Normally, they are placed in your attic right next to the inverter.